tomzorz/awesome-uwp/README.md

 * [Comet](https://github.com/nmetulev/comet) - Comet is an open source library for .NET/XAML Universal Windows Apps that attempts to fill the gaps and provide a collection of APIs and controls based on the feedback and work from the developer community.
 * [Composition Expression Toolkit](https://github.com/ratishphilip/CompositionExpressionToolkit) - CompositionExpressionToolkit is a collection of Extension methods and Helper classes which make it easier to use Windows.UI.Composition features.
 They include methods for creating statically typed CompositionAnimation expressions, CompositionPropertySet extension methods, helper methods for creating ScopedBatchSets etc.
 * [Composition Pro Toolkit](https://github.com/ratishphilip/CompositionProToolkit) - CompositionProToolkit is a collection of helper classes for Windows.UI.Composition.
 It also contains controls which can be used in UWP applications.
 It has dependency on the Win2D and the CompositionExpressionToolkit libraries.
+* [Composition Surface Factory](https://github.com/robmikh/compositionsurfacefactory) - CompositionSurfaceFactory (formerly known as CompositionImageLoader) is a surface factory intended for use with the Windows.UI.Composition api based on Win2D and written in C++/CX.
+Don't worry, image loading still comes out of the box!
 * [Groves](https://github.com/tomzorz/Groves) - Groves is an open source UWP library containing Fake Markup Extensions, a better CollectionViewSource and other cool tidbits.
 * [Monolith](https://github.com/ThatLousyGuy/Monolith) - Monolith is a Windows library that lets you create animations in codebehind in a fluent, somewhat straightforward manner.
 It's a wrapper around the Windows.UI.Xaml.Media.Animation library that removes as much of the setup as possible.
 * [Official XAML Behaviors](https://github.com/Microsoft/XamlBehaviors) - XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your Windows UWP applications with minimal code.
 It is available for both native and managed applications.